lerna/lerna/commands/publish/README.md

 > Note: the `latest` tag is the one that is used when a user runs `npm install my-package`.
 > To install a different tag, a user can run `npm install my-package@prerelease`.

+### `--no-verify-access`

+By default, `lerna` will verify the logged-in npm user's access to the packages about to be published.
+Passing this flag will disable that check.

+> Please use with caution

+### `--no-verify-registry`

+By default, `lerna` will verify that the npm registry is reachable and the current npm user is authenticated.
+Passing this flag will disable that check.

+> Please use with caution

 ### `--registry <url>`